danielrrv/teriyaki/README.md

 isCold as Boolean be false

-Address as String be "2123 H2L New York"
+address as String be "2123 H2L New York"

 cometPeriod as Number be 23234